 ->

-2.Open the Tools menu and choose the "Folder Options..." option from this menu.
+1.Open My Computer from the Start Menu or Windows XP Desktop.
+A new My Computer window will appear.2.Open the Tools menu and choose the "Folder Options..." option from this menu.
 A new Folder Options window will appear.

 3.Click on the View tab and locate the "Use Simple File Sharing (Recommended)" checkbox in the list of Advanced Settings.